 - Can of Chickpea - can be substituted with homemade Aquafaba.
 I have never tried to use another legume can myself, but you could technically also use a can of cooked beans or pulses.

 - Chocolate - no substitution here, but use the type of chocolate you prefer.
 I used a 70% Chocolate and with no added sugar, resulting in a very dark and intense chocolate mousse.
 If you want something a bit sweeter, you can either add a little bit of sugar to the whipped aquafaba (see tips below) or go for a sweeter Chocolate.

-- Cream of Tartar – could technically be omitted completely, but it will help to stabilise the whipped aquafaba and make it whip much much quicker.
-If you don’t have this ingredient, you could use an Acid instead such as Lemon Juice, Vinegar or even a little bit of Salt
+- Cream of Tartar - could technically be omitted completely, but it will help to stabilise the whipped aquafaba and make it whip much much quicker.
+If you don't have this ingredient, you could simply use a little pinch of salt.

 Like mentioned above, you can add a little bit of Milk to Chocolate when you melt it.
 It is completely optional but will create a lighter, fluffier mousse consistency.